 This blog is about an exciting new development in disease treatment - gene editing.
 Our medical writing team explain the basics of CRISPR, a new gene editing tool.
 Gene editing itself isn’t new, but CRISPR has made it easier and cheaper.
-For a quick summary of this blog, jump to the CRISPR infographic.
+For a quick summary of this blog, jump to the infographic.

-CRISPR and the possibilities of gene editing
+CRISPR: The possibilities of gene editing

 In my previous life I spent many days (and nights) toiling away furiously in the laboratory in an attempt to complete my PhD.
 My research area was a combination of disciplines and techniques touching on genetics and gene expression.
 However, it wasn’t until I moved into the area of Intellectual Property Law, that I became aware of CRISPR - a powerful gene editing technology with the potential to revolutionise the treatment of diseases as we know it.
 Now, as a medical writer it is massively exciting to see the theory become reality with the start of projects using the technology arriving on our desks.

 CRISPR (pronounced crisper), is a powerful DNA or gene editing tool whose origin lies in the natural adaptive immunity of bacteria.
 It enables DNA to be cut at precise locations, allowing for its accurate and targeted renewal or replacement.

 The path of scientific discovery often follows a pattern of years of slow progress to a sudden breakthrough that leads to a giant leap forward in the discipline as a whole and CRISPR is the Neil Armstrong of the gene editing world (if you will).
 Not only will it be of massive importance in the treatment of genetic disorders and drug development, it is likely to revolutionise just about any industry in which biology and genetic technology plays a part.
 And it’s not only the biomedical sphere that is involved, we are already seeing the application in agriculture, targeting issues such as disease resistance, flavour, texture and nutrient profile improvement in crops.